If you have been referred to mediation by the court

 If no agreement is reached, you will be required to go to court and the judge will decide your case.
 Some issues may be decided in mediation and the remaining issues will be decided in court.

-Cases referred by the JDR are mediated at no cost to the parties.
+Cases referred by the JDR Court are mediated at no cost to the parties.
 Cases referred by the Circuit Court will be charged according to our regular fee schedule, based upon your income.
+Fees for cases referred by the GD Court may or may not be covered by the Court; we will be able to tell you before the scheduling process begins.

 Mediation before going to court